Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \subsubsection{Simulation result as a truth table}

-From Equations \ref{eq:shapko} and \ref{eq:shapki}, the Knock-out and Knock-in Shapley values can be interpreted as the sum of weighted differences between the value of the target node $\texttt{T}$ under two scenarios: the intact network $\mathbb{B}_{n,m}$ and the network in which $\texttt{X}$ is fixed to zero $\mathbb{B}_{n,m}^{\bar{\texttt{X}}}$(Knock-out) or one $\mathbb{B}_{n,m}^{\mathring{\texttt{X}}}$ (Knock-in), evaluated across all input configurations.
-This difference is nonzero only for those input configurations $S$ in which fixing the value of $\texttt{X}$ alters the value of the target node $\texttt{T}$ relative to the intact network.
-For all other configurations, the difference is zero and does not contribute to the Shapley value.
-Consequently, the computation can be restricted to input configurations for which fixing $\texttt{X}$ affects the value of the target node of interest.

 The simulation of a BN can be represented as a truth table, where the number of rows corresponds to the number of input configurations.
+Each row of the truth table is assigned a weight corresponding to the associated term in the summations of Equations~\ref{eq:shapko} and~\ref{eq:shapki}.
 For instance, for a Boolean network with three input nodes, as illustrated in Figure~\ref{fig:simnet}, there are $2^3$ input configurations, corresponding to 8 rows in Table~\ref{tab:simnet}.
-Each row represents the overall state of the attractor obtained from the corresponding input configuration.
-If an input configuration leads to a single attractor, the row reflects the state of this single attractor.
-In the case of periodic attractors, the row reports the maximum value of each node across all states within the periodic attractor.
+Each row represents the singleton attractor or the overall state $\mathbf{a}_S$ of the periodic attractor obtained from the corresponding input configuration as defined in Section \ref{sec:background}.
 This representation enables direct and convenient computation of the \textit{payoff function} defined in Equation~\ref{eq:payoff}.